Lesson 14 – Transistors and Digital Logic#

 Structure#

 In an NPN transistor, the emitter and collector are N-type and the base is P-type.
+In a PNP transistor, the arrangement is reversed.

 Fig. 1.
 NPN BJT structure showing N-type emitter and collector with a P-type base.